How to Decorate a Christmas Tree

 Do Some Advance Planning

-If you have a fresh-cut tree, bring it inside and set it up with a stand and water.
-If you have an artificial tree, then pull it out of storage (or its brand new box) and assemble it according to directions.
-Think ahead about where you want to position the tree in your room and clear space ahead of time.
-The holidays can be a great excuse to try a new room arrangement or put a piece of furniture temporarily in storage.
+If you have an artificial tree, its care is not nearly as critical.
+Pull it out of storage (or its brand new box) and assemble it according to directions.
 Are you a one-tree household?
 Or a one-in-every-room kind of home?
 Think ahead about how many trees you want to decorate and plan accordingly.
+Consider where you want to position the tree in your room and clear space ahead of time.
+The holidays can be a great excuse to try a new room arrangement or put a piece of furniture temporarily in storage.

 Keep in mind where the natural focal point of the room is, and how you plan to entertain.
 Do you like to open gifts Christmas morning around the tree?
 Then be sure to place it near comfortable seating.
 Do you prefer your tree to welcome everyone at the door?
 Then find a place in the foyer.
 Want to take advantage of a gorgeous front window?
 Center your tree so the lights and décor can be seen from the outside.
 Take time to get all your Christmas décor out of storage ahead of time.
 This way you can take inventory and think about your color theme, and whether you need to do some shopping to augment your supplies.